Bank of Ireland to repay state 1.8 billion euros

 Bank of Ireland escaped falling into full state control after the last stress tests, when a group of North American investors led by Wilbur Ross and Prem Watsa bought a 35 percent stake just months after Ireland signed up to its bailout.

-The state sold a 1 billion euro contingent convertible bond or coco it held with the bank earlier this year.
-The government's residual equity stake fell to around 14 percent from 15 percent after it chose not to take part in the placement.
+The state sold a 1 billion euro contingent convertible bond or coco it held with the bank earlier this year and will be left with a residual equity stake of around 14 percent if, as expected, it chooses not to take part in the placement.

-Irish Finance Minister Michael Noonan said the deal would generate a profit for the taxpayer on the shares, adding that the exact return depended on the debt sale which is scheduled to close later on Wednesday.
+Irish Finance Minister Michael Noonan said the deal would generate a profit for the taxpayer on the shares, with the exact return depending on the outcome of the book-building exercises for both transactions.

 "As we exit our EU/IMF programme on December 15, this transaction will build further confidence in Ireland's recovery and will strengthen Ireland's return to normal market funding," Noonan said in a statement.